uthcd-c/uthcd_corruptions/eval/readme.md

 python eval_corruptions.py
 ```
 # Computing Central Kernel Alignment score for layers
-* Ensure that you have **at least 20 GB** of GPU RAM to run the scripts
+* Ensure that you have at least 20 GB of GPU RAM to run the scripts
-* It is computed over all samples in the test set `dataset/test`
 * Modify the path to save the heatmap visualization appropriately
 ```
 python cka_convnext_mnasnet.py